rittersporn/Griebel_TPR1_bioRxiv_Apr2020/README.md

 #### normalization of TPR1 ChIP-seq signal to input on the resulting metaplot "input_norm.pdf"

 In contrast to deepTools, 'metagene' does not offer a per-gene normalization to input as it is done in deepTools.
 The input-normalized profile on the plot "input_norm.pdf" represents a result of simple subtraction of averaged RPM values for gene sets in TPR1 ChIP-seq and sequenced input samples.
 This is not optimal, because normalization should be performed per gene and not for a gene set as a whole.
-Still, this gives a very good idea whether your gene set has any evidence for TPR1 binding.
+Still, this gives a very good idea whether your gene set has any evidence of TPR1 binding.

 #### control gene sets